San Agustin Church

-To see the interior of the church for free, you must visit during a mass, or you can access it through the interesting San Agustin Museum , a treasure house of antiquities that give the visitor tantalising glimpses of the fabled riches of old Manila.
-Look for the vaguely Chinese-looking Immaculate Conception statue in ethereal ivory.
+To see the interior of the church for free, you must visit during a mass or you can access it through the interesting San Agustin Museum , a treasure house of antiquities that give the visitor tantalising glimpses of the fabled riches of Old Manila.
+Check out the vaguely Chinese-looking Immaculate Conception statue in ethereal ivory.